Dog Behavior Introduction

 Did you know that the leading reason for a dog being sent to a dog pound or animal shelter is behavior issues?
 And for many of those dogs, it also means euthanization, all for chewing one to many socks!
 Perhaps if the people took the time to research potential behavior issues before they brought a dog into their lives, this number could decrease dramatically.

-As a dog owner it is important that you take the time to understand your dogís instincts and needs, and also to accept that some behaviour, no matter how inconvenient to you, are just Ďa dog thingí.
-Barking is one dog behavior that proves troublesome for many owners.
-Dogs bark for all sorts of reasons, but normally because something in their environment has changed and confused or excited them.
+As a dog owner it is important that you take the time to understand your dog’s instincts and needs.
+You also need to accept that some behaviors, no matter how inconvenient to you, are just ‘a dog thing’.
+For example, barking is one dog behavior that proves troublesome for many owners.
+But barking is the dogs way of communicating.
+Expecting your dog never to bark is similar to expect your child to never ask questions!

 This is your chance to add your feedback.
 Do you want to see information added about a dog behavior issue that you do not see on this website?
 Do you want to add addional information about existing behavioral issues?
 Or maybe you have more questions that either DogNation.net or another of our visitors might be able to help you with?
 Feel free to add your comment or question below.